 Are you currently enrolled at VCC as an international student?
 Check out the following frequently asked questions.

-For instructions on how to apply for a TRV, please visit the IRCC website:
+For instructions on how to apply for a TRV, please visit the IRCC website.

 You will need to write an invitation letter on your own and provide an official Confirmation of Enrolment.
-You can request for Confirmation of Enrolment from the IE Office by completing a request form found on our website: http://www.vcc.ca/international/current-students/resources/forms/, pay the required fee to Student Accounts, and email it to ieadmissions@vcc.ca.
+To make a request for the letter, please complete the Confirmation of Enrolment Request form and email it to ieadmissions@vcc.ca.
 For instructions on how to invite your family to Canada, please refer to Current Students – Resources – Handouts.

-You can request a Confirmation of Enrolment Letter from the IE Office by completing a request form found on our website: http://www.vcc.ca/international/current-students/resources/forms/.
+You can request a Confirmation of Enrolment Letter from the IE Office by completing a request form found on our website.
 You may also want to consider having a printout of your unofficial transcript and course schedule from your myVCC account, just in case the immigration officials require to see more information.

 Eligible VCC students receive income tax statements usually in late February from: